lbeckman314/demonic-server/README.md

 vim config.js

 # run server (if no port number is provided, 12345 in this example, the server will default to port 8181)
-node server.js 12345

-# edit server information
-vim demo.js
+npm run server -- 12345

-# then you can connect to the server from a client (e.g. client.html)
+# then you can connect to the server from a demonic client.
 ```

 # Uninstallation